NBISweden/LocalEGA-tester/README.md

 ➜ legatest -h
 usage: legatest [-h] input config

-M4 end to end test with YAML configuration.
+End to end test for LocalEGA, with YAML configuration.

 positional arguments:
   input       File to be uploaded.